UnaiLalana/DAB-SMOTE/README.md

 **Authors:** Unai Lalana Morales & José Antonio Sanz Delgado

 DAB-SMOTE is an advanced oversampling method for handling classification problems with imbalanced classes.
-Its goal is to improve classifier performance by generating synthetic samples of the minority class, taking into account the distribution, density, and clusters boundaries [1].
+Its goal is to improve classifier performance by generating synthetic samples of the minority class(es), taking into account the distribution, density, and clusters boundaries [1].
+It supports both **binary and multiclass** classification problems, automatically detecting the problem type from the data.

 ## Method Description
 DAB-SMOTE combines noise detection techniques, density-based clustering (DBSCAN), boundary analysis, and synthetic sample generation guided by the data structure.
 The method includes: